emrelio/ANV_Flight_Computer/README.md

 3.3V regulator acting abnormally.
 I might overheated it while soldering.
 Will try it on another board.
 Barometers and IMU is working.
 USB VCP is working.
+Current sensor is working.
+Mosfet feedback is working.
+Flash memory is working, but library is not fully compatible.

+To-Do :
+Lora
+Can-Bus
+Servo